-Paragraph I. Preparation and submission of General Appropriation Bill.
-The Governor shall submit to the General Assembly within fifteen days after its organization, a budget message accompanied by a draft of a General Appropriation Bill, which shall provide for the appropriation of the funds necessary to operate all the various departments and agencies, and to meet the current expenses of the State for the ensuing fiscal year.
+Paragraph I. Preparation, submission and enactments of General Appropriations Bill.

+(a) The Governor shall submit to the General Assembly within five days after its convening in January, 1963, and every two years thereafter, a budget message and a budget report, accompanied by a draft of a General Appropriations Bill, in such form and manner as may be prescribed by statute, which shall provide for the appropriation of the funds necessary to operate all the various departments and agencies, and to meet the current expenses of the State for each of the next two ensuing fiscal years. (b) The General Assembly shall biennially appropriate the funds necessary to operate all the various departments and agencies, and meet the current expenses of the State for each of the next two fiscal years.
+The fiscal year of the State shall commence on the first day of July of each year and terminate on the thirtieth of June following.